iamjustanant/UNpositioned/README.md

 ## General comments from the author

+- Ensure that you have Python version 3.10 or above installed on your machine (ideally in a virtual environment).
+Some of the libraries and code used in the template, as well as on the server end, are only compatible with Python versions 3.10 and above.
+- Make sure to pre-install MySQL Server and MySQL Workbench on your machine.
 - Since this project was made in the span of a few weeks, it is very likely things will break from time to time.
 If things break, you can send an email through the course email or post to ED first.
 - If you would like to see stuff added to the dashboard you can send an email through the course email and prefix the title with FEATURE REQUEST
 - If you REALLY want to go above and beyond, you can make a request for a special Docker template.
 These will likely be turned down unless there is an exceptional reason to do so, and you will have to be able to debug it yourself to ensure it works.